1977 Bangladesh Air Force mutiny

-The 1977 Bangladesh Air Force mutiny was an attempted coup staged on 2 October 1977 by members of Bangladesh Air Force and the Signal Corps of Bangladesh Army.
+The 1977 Bangladesh Air Force mutiny was an attempted coup staged on 2 October 1977 by members of Bangladesh Air Force and the Signal Corps of Bangladesh Army, which took place while negotiations were ongoing between the Bangladesh government and the Japanese Red Army, who had hijacked a plane and diverted it to Dhaka airport.
+The mutiny was led by Sergeant Afsar Ali Khan of the air force, who was a member of the Communist Party of East Bengal.

 Background

 Anwar Sadat's warning

-On 25 September 1977, President Ziaur Rahman went to Cairo, Egypt, to obtain the support of Egypt and the Arab League in securing Bangladesh’s place in the UN Security Council.
+On 25 September 1977, President Ziaur Rahman went to Cairo, Egypt, to obtain the support of Egypt and the Arab League in securing Bangladesh's place in the UN Security Council.
 During the meeting, Egyptian president Anwar Sadat informed Zia that the Egyptian intelligence services had uncovered a plot in the armed forces to overthrow Zia and install a Marxist government.
 Those involved in the plot were enlisted troops and non-commissioned officers, allegedly involved with the Jatiya Samajtantrik Dal (National Socialist Party) and Communist Party.
 President Sadat indicated that the Soviet Union and Libya may have been involved in the plot.
-The conspirators planned to gun down Zia and other high ranking military officers at the Air Force Day celebrations on 28 September.
+The conspirators planned to gun down Zia and other high-ranking military officers at the Air Force Day celebrations on 28 September.
 Upon returning to Dhaka on 27 September, Zia sent a handwritten note to Air Vice Marshal A.G.
 Mahmud, informing Mahmud of his inability to attend the Air Force Day celebrations.

 Japan Air Lines Flight 472 Hijacking

 The hijacking of Japan Air Lines Flight 472 occurred on 28 September 1977 when the aircraft, en route from Paris to Tokyo made a stopover in Mumbai.
 The hijacking occurred shortly after taking off from Mumbai by 5 hijackers belonging to the Hidaka Commando Unit of the Japanese Red Army (JRA), armed with automatic weapons, grenades and plastic explosives.
 The hijackers forced the aircraft to land at Dhaka airport.
 Zia put A.G.
 Mahmud in charge of the negotiations with the hijackers, who demanded the release of 9 imprisoned members of the JRA and the East Asia Anti-Japan Armed Front, another far left group.
-Furthermore, the hijackers demanded a ransom of US $6 million.
+Furthermore, the hijackers demanded a ransom of US$6 million.